Series 7 Study Guide: Practice Questions for the Series 7 Exam

 The Series 7 serves a valuable purpose because it protects the investing public.
 It ensures that the financial advisors and registered representatives who sell securities have mastered the skills and general knowledge that they need to have to properly serve their clients.

-The Series 7 exam is a 250-question (plus 10 “pre-test” questions), computer-based exam (meaning you input your answers on a computer) that’s given at different test centers throughout the U.S. It’s administered by FINRA (the Financial Industry Regulatory Authority) and it is six hours long.
+The Series 7 exam is a 125-question computer-based exam (meaning you input your answers on a computer) that’s given at different test centers throughout the U.S. It’s administered by FINRA (the Financial Industry Regulatory Authority) and it is 225 minutes long.
 If you manage to score a 72 or higher, congratulations!
 You will have passed the exam.

 The Series 7 exam is harder than you want it to be, but easier than you think it’ll be.
 If you can keep that thought in your mind, it will serve you well.